|

 Go

-Longer Just as fast running makes your standard pace easier,
+Just as fast running makes your standard

-a richer supply of blood providing energy to your muscles."
+result is a richer supply of blood providing energy to your muscles."

 Psychological barriers also tumble when you go long.
 A big reason for the